Gin-Quin/Fa/documentation/advanced/memory-management.md

 }
 ```

 ...then you actually create a copy of all destructured fields when you pass to the function.
-Which, if you're a modern Typescript programmer, you probably do quite often.
+Which, if you're a modern TypeScript programmer, you probably do quite often.

 Our take is that the default "copy" behavior brings zero to very low performance cost while providing a lot of simplicity and memory safety.